Statoil/radix-example-loadbalancer-api-db/README.md

 for docker-compose.yaml a nginx is used as a load balancer in front of the app.
 During make run scale=4 to fit the nginx.conf.

-for radix platform, a nginx load balancer is not needed, and we use kubernetes services instead for loadbalancing.
-This is done by setting "replicas: 4"
+for radix platform, we use kubernetes services for loadbalancing instead for nginx image.
+This is done by setting "replicas: 4".